pbstrein/docs/content/docs/reference/pkg/azure/appconfiguration/configurationstore.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
-The connection string including the endpoint, id and secret.
+The Connection String for this Access Key - comprising of the Endpoint, ID and Secret.
  {{% /md %}}